Photodynamic Therapy for Acne and Rejuvenation

 What is Photodynamic Therapy (PDT)?

-Photodynamic Therapy (PDT) is a special treatment performed with a topical photosensitizing agent called Levulan (5-aminolevulinic acid or ALA), activated with the correct wavelength of light.
+Photodynamic Therapy (PDT) is a special treatment performed with a topical photosensitizing agent, activated with the correct wavelength of light.
 This is also known as “ALA/PDT treatment”.
 These treatments remove sun damaged pre-cancerous zones and spots called actinic keratosis.
-Sun damage, fine lines, and blotchy pigmentation are also improved because of the positive effect of Levulan and the light treatment.
+Sun damage, fine lines, and blotchy pigmentation are also improved because of the positive effect of the photosensitizing agent and the light treatment.
 ALA/PDT treatment also has the unique ability to minimize pores and reduce oil glands, effectively treating stubborn acne vulgaris, acne rosacea, and improve the appearance of some acne scars.

 How much improvement can I expect?